thomaspernet/Financial_dependency_pollution/02_data_analysis/00_statistical_exploration/00_asset_tangibility_tfp.md

 tb_note = """
 The information about the SO2 level is collected using various editions of the China Environment Statistics Yearbook and is reported in millions of tons. cashflow is measured as net income + depreciation over asset;
 current ratio is measured as current asset over current liabilities.
+Cashflow, current ratio, sales to asset and liabilities to asset are lagged by one year.
 TFP is computed the Olley-Parkes algorithm.
-RD is available for 2005 to 2007 only.
 An industry is labelled as large (small) when the city-industrial output share above (below) a critical threshold, for instance the 50th decile.
 (Non-)SOE-dominated cities refers to cities where the output share of SOEs is (below) above a critical threshold, for instance the 60th decile.
 The list of TCZ is provided by the State Council, 1998.
-“Ofcial Reply to the State Council Concerning Acid Rain Control Areas and Sulfur Dioxide Pollution Control Areas”.
+“Official Reply to the State Council Concerning Acid Rain Control Areas and Sulfur Dioxide Pollution Control Areas”.
 Standard deviation is reported in parenthesis
 """